mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 HDL).

 I propose a modification to the synthesis flow that inserts TaMaRa before technology mapping.
-This means that the circuit can be processed at a low level, with less concerns about optimisation removing the redundant TMR logic, as has been observed in other approaches @Lee2017 and through conversation with the Yosys developers
+This means that the circuit can be processed at a low level, with fewer concerns about optimisation removing the redundant TMR logic, as has been observed in other approaches @Lee2017 and through conversation with the Yosys developers
 @Engelhardt2024.
 However, some Yosys synthesis scripts do perform additional optimisation _after_ technology mapping, which again risks the removal of the TMR logic.
 Yet, we also cannot operate after technology mapping, since TaMaRa voter circuits are described using relatively high level circuit primitives (AND gates, NOT gates, etc) instead of vendor-specific FPGA primitives like LUTs.
-The best solution to this likely involves an upstream modification to Yosys that allows for certain optimisation passes to be selectively skipped; this is further discussed in @chap:futurework.
+The best solution to this involves an upstream modification to Yosys that allows for certain optimisation passes to be selectively skipped; this is further discussed in @chap:futurework.
+Whilst this would effectively resolve the problem, it would require collaboration with the upstream Yosys maintainers.

 Whilst TaMaRa aims to be compatible with all existing designs with minimal changes, some preconditions are necessary for the algorithm to process the circuit correctly.